-Watch our construction accounting professionals explain what you need to know about the new leasing standard, covering the following:
+Watch our construction accounting professionals explain what you need to know about the new lease accounting standard, covering the following:

 • How 12/31/22 financial statements will be impacted